Dasharo/docs/docs/ecosystem/overview.md

 * Customer Infrastructure - Some customers may have need of replicating part of Dasharo Production process and infrastructure in their own environment, which leads to repositories synchronization, different CI/CD setup and other needs.
-  This section describe interaction with Customer Infrastructure and what part of Dasharo Production is deployable on customer site.
+  This section describes interaction with Customer Infrastructure and which part of Dasharo Production is deployable on customer site.
 * Transparent Validation - Dasharo Transparent Validation (DTV) is set of software, firmware and hardware components with the goal of simplifying and